Bulletin Announcement: DuBois

 Use this in your 05/18/2025 bulletin

-In today’s gospel Jesus tells us: “Love one another.”
-Love holds a family together.
-It is not what a family does which makes it outstanding, rather it is what is has-- love for one another.
+In today’s gospel, Jesus tells us: “Love one another.”
+Love is the glue that holds a family together.
+It’s not the activities a family engages in that make it exceptional, but the love they share for one another.

 A Family Perspective 5-25-2025